Investment Banker

 Which would be better for breaking in to IB/S&T: chemistry at a target school or maths/finance at a non-target/semi-target?

-Asked by LJ almost 10 years ago
+Asked by LJ over 10 years ago

 Rightly or wrongly, banks tend to care more about the school than the major.
 The Harvard English major has a far better shot than the Mississippi St. finance major.
 That doesn't mean the latter isn't qualified or has no shot, but the target-schooler has a better chance of getting a foot in the door.